FlavScents AInsights Entry: Lemongrass Oil Morocco (CAS: 89998-14-1)

 6. Regulatory Status (Regional Overview)

-In the United States, lemongrass oil is generally recognized as safe (GRAS) for use in food by FEMA.
+In the United States, lemongrass oil is generally recognized as safe (GRAS) for flavor use by FEMA.
 In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, countries like Japan and China have their own regulatory frameworks, which typically align with international standards.
-In Latin America, Brazil and MERCOSUR countries have specific regulations for natural flavoring substances.
-It is crucial for formulators to be aware of regional regulatory differences and ensure compliance.
+Post-Brexit, the UK aligns closely with EU regulations.
+In Asia, regulations vary, with Japan and China having specific guidelines for natural flavors.
+In Latin America, countries like Brazil follow MERCOSUR regulations, which recognize natural essential oils.

 Citation hooks: FEMA; EFSA; national authority publications